-714 There are no clear trends relating the nature of the atmospheric forcing to the occurrence of upwelling at our array site.
-The winds are from different directions and the local wind stress curl 715 716 varies in sign from event to event.
-As such, neither easterly wind nor positive local wind stress 717 curl - two likely forcing mechanisms - are required for upwelling to occur.
-Of the 15 events, 7 occurred during partial ice cover (concentrations less than 70%) and the other 8 events occurred 718 719 during heavy ice (concentrations greater than 90%).
-There was no correlation between the strength 720 of the upwelling and the ice concentration.
-This is also different than the Beaufort Sea, where the 721 upwelling is strongest during the partial ice season and weakest during the full ice season (Schulze 722 and Pickart, 2012).
-Both the forcing mechanism and influence of sea ice need to be further 723 investigated, which are perhaps best addressed in a modeling framework.
+There are no clear trends relating the nature of the atmospheric forcing to the occurrence of upwelling at our array site.
+The winds are from different directions and the local wind stress curl varies in sign from event to event.
+As such, neither easterly wind nor positive local wind stress curl - two likely forcing mechanisms - are required for upwelling to occur.
+Of the 15 events, 7 occurred during partial ice cover (concentrations less than 70%) and the other 8 events occurred during heavy ice (concentrations greater than 90%).
+There was no correlation between the strength of the upwelling and the ice concentration, in contrast to the Beaufort Sea where the upwelling is strongest during the partial ice season and weakest during the full ice season (Schulze and Pickart, 2012).
+Both the forcing mechanism and sea ice influence need further investigation, perhaps best via a modeling framework.